Phishing Email Messages

 We Won't Ask!

-ETS and other CCA offices will never ask for confidential information via email.
+Tech Services and other CCA offices will never ask for confidential information via email.
 CCA offices have access to your confidential information on a need-to-know basis.
 If someone at the college needs to know, we have records in which to look up the information.
 There is no administrative or technical reason we will ever need your password for any kind of account management or maintenance.

 How to Identify Phishing